 Second, corn syrup.

 Anytime I see “corn syrup” I automatically think “sugar.”
-There are people arguing all sorts of cases of corn syrup… whether it’s as bad as high fructose corn syrup, whether it’s really sugar or whether it’s harmful at all.
+People argue whether corn syrup is as bad as high fructose corn syrup, whether it’s really sugar, or whether it’s harmful at all.

 But here’s my stance.
 Corn syrup is made in a factory, by man and NOT found in nature.
 To me, that means it’s not real food (and is ultimately processed sugar.)